 - If you are able, try raising the head of the bed by 10-20 cms (for example, with books or bricks under the bed's legs).
 This helps gravity to keep acid from refluxing into the oesophagus.
 If you do this, do not use additional pillows, because this may increase abdominal pressure.

 Further reading & references

-- Suzuki H, Nishizawa T, Hibi T; Can Helicobacter pylori-associated dyspepsia be categorized as functional J Gastroenterol Hepatol.
+- Suzuki H, Nishizawa T, Hibi T; Can Helicobacter pylori-associated dyspepsia be categorized as functional dyspepsia?
+J Gastroenterol Hepatol.
 2011 Apr;26 Suppl 3:42-5. doi: